-The park is so big it has not one, but two uphill water coasters.
+The park is so big it has not one, not two, but three water coasters.
 And not just any water coasters, but the world's longest.

 When the approximately 1/3-mile-long Wildebeest opened in 2010, it captured the title.
 It uses linear induction motors to propel its rafts uphill.
 Wildebeest reaches a top speed of around 25 mph, includes two tunnels (a Holiday World staple on its dry coasters), and lasts two minutes and 30 seconds.
 In 2012, Splashin' Safari opened Mammoth and broke its own record.
 The newer water coaster exceeds Wildebeest by about 50 feet in length.
 It, too, uses linear induction motors and offers a thrilling ride.

 The towering 102-foot tall ZOOMbabwe, among the world's tallest enclosed water slides, is another one of the park's featured rides and is a real winner.
 Riders experience much of its ride in the dark.
 Other attractions included Bakuli, a bowl ride, the Jungle Racer mat racing slide, and the Zinga funnel ride.

 In 2018, Splashin' Safari expanded with the addition of attractions designed for younger visitors.
 Tembo Falls is a water slide complex with eight slides geared to kiddos, including a mini-bowl ride, two racing slides, a helix, and twisters.
 The park also added Tembo Tides, a junior wave pool.

 Tembo Tides increased the total number of wave pools to three.
 With two lazy rivers two interactive water play structures, and a slew of other things to do, the attractions can accommodate a lot of guests.
 With its enormous capacity, the park generally doesn't feel out-of-control crowded, even on busy, hot days.